What would an extra $100,000 mean for you, your family and your dreams? How could that kind of money change your life?

 Income generating assets can come in many different forms.
 You can:

 - Check out Betterment where you can get a personalized investment plan for whatever you’re saving for, based on your savings goals.

 Purchase real estate

 - Check out Fundrise where you can start investing in real estate with as little as $500

 Start or invest in a business

 - CIT Bank, mentioned above, also pays a much higher savings account interest rate than traditional banks.

-- Betterment Everyday Cash Reserve has a savings and checking platform that can earn you up to 2.04% APY with no minimum balance.
+- Betterment Everyday Cash Reserve has a savings and checking platform that can earn a higher APY with no minimum balance.